Innovate Durham: An Innovation Partnership Program

 The 12-week partnership program turns the City of Durham and Durham County into a lab to test your idea, product or service.

-Applications for the 2018 Cohort will open June 15, 2018 and close July 23, 2018.
+Applications for the 2018 Cohort closed July 23, 2018.
 Applicants agree to the Innovate Durham Program Criteria & Expectations by submitting an application.
+The 2018 Cohort features seven companies that will work with a variety of City and County departments.

 - Test Latest Technology: Keep Durham informed of new trends and technologies by opening the doors of government to startups and entrepreneurs.